larsonjj/generator-yeogurt/README.md

 {
 ...
   globals: {
-    Backbone: true // Tells ESLint that Backbone is defined globally }
+    jQuery: true // Tells ESLint that jQuery is defined globally }
 ...
 }